Skip to Main Content

 About the Class

-The eight-week course will prepare the student to apply for Licensed Nurse Assistant (LNA) licensure with the State Board of Nursing.
+The six-week course and clinical practice will prepare the student to apply for Licensed Nurse Assistant (LNA) licensure with the State Board of Nursing.
 The program includes CPR certification and is targeted to individuals who are interested in beginning level skilled positions in healthcare and immediate employment.

 How to Apply